mrcreeper1233215-a11y/Lime-Browser/README.md

 ## Specs
 - Actually works?
 Maybe.
-- Had no Bloatware (because i cant code it)
+- Has no Bloatware (because i cant code it)
 ## How to use
 Just run the .exe and pray it works lol.
 Btw u can als click space to open a new tab